 There are additional rules for directors and other office holders of close companies, who will be subject to an annual cap of £300.
-Where the benefit is provided to a member of the employee's family or household who is not an employee of the employer, this benefit will count towards the £300 exempt amount.
-Where the director or office holder's family or household member is also an employee of the company, they will also be subject to a £300 cap.
+Where the benefit is provided to a member of the benefit will count towards the £300 exempt amount.
+Where the director or office holder's family or household member. is also an employee of the company, they will also be subject to a £300 cap.